waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - S1 and S2 both toggle (12, 8).
 This explains why (12, 8) closed when turning only one of them ON.
 - NPC movement or turn-based updates can make shutters appear to move on their own.
 - Trust the shutter report tool for state verification.
+- Toggling Switch 1 and Switch 2 both affects shutter (12, 8).
+If both are ON, it returns to its baseline state (OPEN).